sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

    * mature
    * with some thought I think we can make it usable from sagex

+Design issues:
+   * Have a global variable nthreads

+Alternative tool: multiple processes and a shared memory segment
+   * via UPC -- heavy and hard to build (??)  maybe not right for us, because it's mainly for rather uniform computations.
+   * via shared pages -- might not be fast enough.

 === 2.
 Middle -- homogeneous trusted cluster ===